-5.4.4 Appointment of EOC or ECC Staff
+5.4.4 Appointment of Coordination Centre Staff

-It is recommended that Emergency Management Officers in conjunction with their Controller appoint staff for the primary EOC or ECC positions and that a minimum of two people should be appointed to each such position.
-Key positions for an EOC or ECC are based on the coordinated incident management system (CIMS) functions:
+It is recommended that Emergency

+Management Officers in conjunction

+with their Controller appoint staff for the

+primary Coordination Centre positions and

+that a minimum of two people should be

+appointed to each such position.

+Key positions for Coordination Centres are based on the Coordinated Incident Management System (CIMS) functions:

 - Controller3

+- Response Manager

+- Safety Manager

+- Intelligence Manager

+- · Planning Manager

 - Operations Manager

-- EOC Manager

-- Planning Intelligence Manager

 - Logistics Manager

-- Public Information Manager
+- · Public Information Manager

-- Welfare Manager

-- Recovery Manager.
+- Welfare Manager.

-In a large emergency, consideration should be given to the appointment of a chief of staff.
-This person would ensure decisions made by the Controller are undertaken.
-When potential candidates for these positions are identified it is strongly recommended that alongside councils' own requirements, the Ministry of Civil Defence & Emergency Management (MCDEM) role maps4 are used and relevant operational experience is taken into account.
+When potential candidates for these positions are identified it is strongly recommended that alongside councils' own requirements, the National Emergency Management Agency (NEMA) CIMS Function Role Profiles and CIMS Role Cards4 are used and relevant operational experience is taken into account.